voucherifyio/sdk-ruby-openapi-based/docs/ProductsApi.md

 end

 api_instance = VoucherifySdk::ProductsApi.new
-product_id = 'product_id_example' # String | A Voucherify <!-- [product](OpenAPI.json/components/schemas/Product) -->[product](ref:get-product) ID or product source ID.
+product_id = 'product_id_example' # String | A Voucherify product ID or product source ID.
 opts = {
   limit: 56, # Integer | A limit on the number of objects to be returned.
 Limit can range between 1 and 100 items.
   page: 56, # Integer | Which page of results to return.
-  order: VoucherifySdk::ParameterOrder::CREATED_AT, # ParameterOrder | Sorts the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order.
+  order: VoucherifySdk::ParameterOrder::CREATED_AT, # ParameterOrder | Sorts the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order.
   start_date: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Timestamp representing the date and time which results must end on.
 Represented in ISO 8601 format.
   end_date: Time.parse('2013-10-20T19:20:30+01:00') # Time | Timestamp representing the date and time which results must end on.
 Represented in ISO 8601 format.
 }